Rebirth-of-the-Night/onslaught/docs/invasion/template.md

 ## Commands

+Commands can be executed at the start and end of an invasion as well as at different stages of an invasion's completion.

 !!! note
     All commands are executed as if they were executed by the invaded player with an elevated permission level.
 This allows the usage of things like `@p` to reference the player and relative coordinates like `~ ~10 ~`.